 Today, Africville has been replaced by a park, where former residents and their families gather each summer to remember their community.

-SHAUNTAY GRANT is a descendant of Black Loyalists and Black Refugees who migrated to Canada some two hundred years ago.
+SHAUNTAY GRANT is a descendant of Black Loyalists, Jamaican Maroons and Black Refugees who migrated to Canada some two hundred years ago.
 A writer and performance artist, she has won the Joseph S. Stauffer Prize, and she has published several picture books.
 Shauntay also lectures in the Creative Writing Program at Dalhousie University.
 Her professional degrees and training include the Master of Fine Arts program at the University of British Columbia, and the Bachelor of Journalism program at the University of King’s College.
 She lives in Halifax.

 EVA CAMPBELL is an artist and illustrator who teaches visual art at Lester B. Pearson College UWC.
 She has exhibited her work in Canada, the United States, the United Kingdom, Barbados and Ghana.
-Eva won the Smithsonian Children’s Africana Book Award for her illustrations in The Matatu by Eric Walters.
+Eva won the Children’s Africana Book Award for her illustrations in The Matatu by Eric Walters.
 She lives in Victoria.